Jvviragine/data_analysis_um_course/data_clinics/clinic3/discussion.md

 - One reason why the mean worked better could be because, perhaps, the Income is not linearly dependent with the other features, so a linear gression without any transformations in these features could be innapropriate (just a guess)

 ## Question 9 (4 pts)
+The AUC score I acheived in this part is AUC = 0.71.
+This was surprising to me as I expected that a linear regression imputation would improve our classification performance.
+What that indicates is that linear regression might not be able to capture the relationsships between income and other variables.
+Additionally, the models might be hitting a ceiling due to the class imbalance problem that we have not addressed.

 # Part 3
 - regularize with cross-validation
 ## Question 10 - improve the model (15 pts)

+## Question 10 - improve the model (15 pts)

+To address the challenges of class imbalance and improve model performance, I implemented several approaches:

+ - 1. Regularized Logistic Regression with Cross-Validation

+I applied regularization to the logistic regression model using GridSearchCV to find the optimal values for the regularization parameter C and class weights.
+Cross-validation with 5 folds was used to prevent overfitting.
+The best model achieved an AUC of 0.71, with optimal parameters  {'C': 0.01, 'class_weight': None}.

+ - 2. Decision Tree Classifier

+Decision trees offer a different modeling approach that can sometimes perform well on imbalanced datasets.
+I tuned hyperparameters including max_depth, min_samples_split, and min_samples_leaf to find the optimal tree structure.
+The best decision tree model achieved an AUC of 0.77.

+The decision tree showed better performance compared to logistic regression, likely due to its ability to create non-linear decision boundaries.

+ - 3. Random Forest Classifier

+Random forests, as ensemble models, often perform better than single decision trees by reducing variance.
+I optimized the hyperparameters including n_estimators, max_depth, and class_weight.
+The best random forest model achieved an AUC of ~0.78.

+The random forest showed slightly improved performance compared to the previous models.

+ - 4. Handling Class Imbalance with SMOTE

+To directly address the class imbalance issue, I applied the Synthetic Minority Over-sampling Technique (SMOTE) to generate synthetic examples of the minority class.
+When combined with the best performing random forest model, this approach achieved an AUC of 0.80.

+The SMOTE + Random Forest combination did improve performance over the standard Random Forest, suggesting that the synthetic examples helped the model better learn the minority class patterns.

+- Conclusion

+Among all models tested, SMOTE + Random Forest performed best with an AUC of 0.80.

+From the feature importance analysis, we can see that income and education are the most predictive features for identifying individuals with poor health.

+While the model's performance improved compared to our initial models, there is still room for improvement, potentially through:

+1. Collecting more data, especially for the minority class
+2. Exploring more sophisticated ensemble methods
+3. Applying more advanced resampling techniques